BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 What is Therapy for Disordered Eating and How Does it Work?

 Most people lose balance and flexibility in their relationship with food at times.
-When this loss of balance and flexibility becomes more frequent, you would likely benefit from taking a closer look at your relationship with food.
+When this loss of balance and flexibility becomes the norm, you would likely benefit from taking a closer look at your relationship with food.
 There are many ways that your relationship with food can become problematic.
 Some people become dependent on food for emotional comfort.
-Others may find themselves repeatedly reaching for food when they’re not hungry .
-Some people develop rigid rules around food and what, when or how much they will allow themselves to eat.
+Others may find themselves repeatedly reaching for food when they’re not hungry.
+Some people develop rigid rules around food about what, when or how much they will allow themselves to eat.
 Despite these differences, most people struggling with disordered eating experience rigidity and/or loss of control around their eating, eating becomes a source of anxiety or distress, and their eating behaviours determine how they feel about themselves.

 Disordered eating therapy helps you understand the thoughts, feelings, behaviours and experiences that may be contributing to your eating challenges.
 By identifying and addressing these underlying issues, you can begin to heal your relationship with food.